oliviawestmacottssw/SSW.Rules.Content/rules/do-you-use-comment-based-help-in-powershell-functions-and-scripts/rule.md

 Gets THE IP addresses in a file and checks if they are on blacklists across the web.
 If they are, add them to the final blacklist file that will be used by the firewall.

 .EXAMPLE
-PS C:\&gt; Check-Blacklist -File "FileWithNewIPs" -BaseFile "BaseBlacklistFile" -Logfile "LogfileLocation" Checks the newly-generated blacklist file to see if any IPs are blacklisted, if yes, adds them to the final blacklist file.
+PS C:\> Check-Blacklist -File "FileWithNewIPs" -BaseFile "BaseBlacklistFile" -Logfile "LogfileLocation" Checks the newly-generated blacklist file to see if any IPs are blacklisted, if yes, adds them to the final blacklist file.

 .NOTES
 Created by Kiki Biancatti for SSW.

-#&gt;
+#>
 Param(
 [Parameter(Position = 0, Mandatory = $true)]
 [string] $File,